marta0garcia0/portchain/README.md

 # Portchain challenge

 The app is written in react + typescript and is launched with vite.
-For the test is using jest.
+For the tests we are using testing-library and jest.
 The app is composed by one single layout that is responsive.
 You can find 3 modules that the user can expand by clicking the icon to see the information contained in each module.